haskell-core/core-libraries-proposals/README.rst

 -  For acceptance, a proposal must have at least *some* enthusiastic support from member(s) of the committee.
 The committee, fallible though its members may be, is the guardian of the core libraries.
-If all of them are luke-warm about a change, there is a presumption that it should be rejected, or at least "parked".
+If all of them are lukewarm about a change, there is a presumption that it should be rejected, or at least "parked".
    (See "evidence of utility" above, under "What a proposal should look like".)